-Why buying in Costa Rica rather than any other Central American country?
+Why invest in Costa Rica rather than any other Central American country?

 Costa Rica is, by far, the best place to invest in Central America.
-Almost 60 years of democratic tradition, a nonexistent army, 97% literacy, and a prosperous, fast developing country makes buying and investing attractive.
+Almost 200 years of democratic tradition, 70 years with no military, 97% literacy, and a prosperous, fast developing country makes buying and investing attractive.
 Costa Rica is a great place to retire or raise a family.
 An ecologically oriented country, Costa Rica offers beautiful national parks, amazing beaches, wonderful adventure sports, and relaxation.
 Here you will enjoy the advantages of living in the tropics with all the conveniences of a developed country.

 Can foreigners own property in Costa Rica?

 Yes, foreigners are permitted to own property outright in Costa Rica.
 Foreigners have the same property rights as Costa Ricans.
 Private property is protected by the Constitution of Costa Rica.
 It is no different than owning real estate in the US or Europe.
 Costa Rica is definitely a beautiful country to live, invest and retire.